Effective Root Cause/Corrective Action Training

 Benefits of Attending

 Attendees will obtain a working knowledge of several common root cause/corrective action tools that they will be able to apply at their companies to help drive permanent improvements.
 The techniques presented will help the attendees to understand the differences between meaningful solutions and superficial band-aids.

 - Definition and explanation of corrections, corrective and preventive action concepts

 - Presentation, explanation, and discussion of effective and practical analysis tools for generating possible causes (brainstorming, 5-Why, Is/Is Not, 8D, and other tools)

-- Small group exercise to create Ishikawa diagram
+- Small group exercises to create Affinity and Ishikawa diagrams

-- Small group utilization of RC/CA tools to address product, process and internal audit nonconformances
+- Small group utilization of RC/CA tools to address product, process or internal audit nonconformance

 - Discussion of risk management and its relationship with effective RC/CA – primarily assignment of appropriate resources for problem resolution

 - Explanation of methods for evaluating and recording the effectiveness of implemented corrective actions